Ricardonacif/memory_game/README.md

 ## Playing

-The game runs on terminal. #TODO
+The game runs on terminal.
+After cloning, first execute

-Add this line to your application's Gemfile:

-    gem 'memory_game'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install memory_game
+    $ bundle install

+Then

+    $ bundle exec irb

+To execute the example game, run at irb:

+    load './implementation/example.rb'

 ## Contributing